funduck/nodejs-messages/README.md

             name: "FIELD NAME",
             width: SPACE FOR A FIELD
         }, ...],
-        elasticWidth: BOOLEAN
+        elasticWidth: BOOLEAN,
+        positionalSeparator: "STRING",
+        otherSeparator: "STRING"
     }

+Mentioned fields are positional and will be printed in order, according to format and without names, like this:

+    muid123456 funcCall() begin

+`format.positionalSeparator` is used to separate positional fields when `elasticWidth==false`, when `elasticWidth==true` space is used

-Fields not mentioned in format are printed like this:
+Fields not mentioned in format are printed after positional fields like this:

     key1=val1 key2=val2 ...

+`format.otherSeparator` is used to separate these fields

-JSON.stringify() is applied to values
+and JSON.stringify() is applied to all values except Errors, for them we print `.stack`

 ### Setting format